prezi/repoguard/README.md

 ## How do we use it at Prezi?

 We run it periodically every 10 minutes and also every hour with the ```--refresh``` option (which fetches new repositories from Github).
 The alerts are sent to ElasticSearch and then an internal tool creates Trac tickets from them but for a long time we received the alerts via email which was a feasible workflow as well.

-## Do you want to contribute?
+## How can you contribute?

 Extend or fine-tune the ruleset, improve the code or the documentation and send a pull request!
 Tests are highly appreciated.